Two Temple Place: William Waldorf Astor

 William Waldorf Astor, founder of the famed New York City Waldorf Astoria, owned the gothic mansion on the Victoria Embankment overlooking the River Thames.
-He built or renovated the home that was to become a "crenellated Tudor stronghold" with three things in mind.
+He built the space that was to become a "crenellated Tudor stronghold" with three things in mind.
 It would be his office and it had residential space, supporting his desire to create a home away from the United States where he felt his children would be safer from the threat of kidnapping.
 Second, he had the wealth to support his vision for an opulent home for himself and his family – and his extensive collections of art work, musical instruments and books.
 And, lastly, he wanted the building to be both his home and offices for managing his holdings.

 The building is described by Donald Strachan as follows:

 Behind the sturdy Portland stone facade, the interior has a slight strange Victoriana-meets-Disney vibe with the otherwise straightforwardly opulent rooms (lots of marble and mahogany) adorned with bizarre details, such as the characters from The Three Musketeers (Astor's favorite book) on the banisters of the main staircase and the gilded frieze in the Great Hall showing 54 seemingly random characters from history and fiction, including Pocahontas, Machiavelli, Bismark, Anne Boleyn, and Marie Antoinette.

 The architect was John Loughborough Pearson, often called the founder of Modern Gothic architecture.
 With seemingly unlimited funds at his disposal Pearson was able to design a lavish building with the assistance of eminent craftsmen.
 John Thompson & Sons Ltd of Peterborough were the builders.
 After Pearson's death, his son Frank Loughborough Pearson (1864–1947) continued his work on Two Temple Place when the building required some alterations under the ownership of Sun Life of Canada.
 For these alterations many of the original craftsmen were used again, including Nathaniel Hitch, as well as the original builder.